 During their training, PCAs will learn about topics involving death and dying, physical, mental, and developmental disabilities, gerontology and general care.
 Students will also learn to take blood pressure readings, monitor pulse and temperature, provide basic emergency medical treatment, utilize universal precautions, administer medication, change bandages, and control communicable disease and infection risk.
 Depending upon the client they are asked to care for, PCAs may also learn bathing skills, sanitary housekeeping, grooming, and cooking for special diets.

 A PCA’s job is varied and far-reaching, and as such PCAs need a variety of skills to be proficient.
 These skills are as follows:

 Concern Over Detail

 It is obvious that a PCA needs good interpersonal skills.
-Every client the PCA cares for has a separate and unique set of needs and, as such, the PCA must be able to interact well with a variety of clients, even when said clients are difficult, confused, depressed or fragile.
-PCAs must be sensitive, compassionate, patient and empathetic.
+Every client the PCA cares for has a separate and unique set of needs, and the PCA must be able to interact well with a variety of clients, even when said clients are difficult, confused, depressed or fragile.
+PCAs must be sensitive, compassionate, patient, and empathetic.

 Good Time Management Skills

 Because PCAs are required to manage not only their own schedules (which may include several clients) but the schedules of their clients as well, good PCAs must have great time management skills.
-Their jobs often require ensuring clients wake up on time, ensuring they make appointments and ensuring medication and meals are administered on a regular basis.
+Their jobs often require ensuring clients wake up on time, make it to appointments, and take their daily medication, as well as making sure meals are administered on a regular basis.

 Daily Requirements of a PCA